logo

 Projected Job Growth

-Projections suggest that radiologic technologists and technicians in Texas will enjoy an estimated 15.5% increase in employment from 2018 and 2028.5 That’s considerably higher than the expected job growth rate of 9% for radiology techs nationwide in the same 10-year period.5 An estimated 16,550 radiologic technologists and technicians were employed in Texas in 2018, with a total of 19,110 radiologic technology jobs predicted in 2028.5 An estimated 1,230 average annual job openings for rad techs are expected in Texas, which includes new jobs as well as vacated positions.5 Texas has the second-greatest number of radiologic technologist jobs in the nation, after California.6 The BLS does not track occupational data for limited scope x-ray technicians.
+Projections suggest that radiologic technologists and technicians in Texas will enjoy an estimated 18.4% increase in employment from 2020 and 2030.5 That’s considerably higher than the expected job growth rate of 8.6% for radiology techs nationwide in the same 10-year period.5 An estimated 18,510 radiologic technologists and technicians were employed in Texas in 2022, with a total of 19,860 radiologic technology jobs predicted in 2030.5 An estimated 1,600 average annual job openings for rad techs are expected in Texas, which includes new jobs as well as vacated positions.5 Texas has the second-highest number of radiologic technologist jobs in the nation, after California.6 The BLS does not track occupational data for limited scope x-ray technicians.
 However, limited scope technicians typically earn less than fully-licensed radiologic technicians due to the lower educational requirements and work responsibilities.
 Radiologic technologists and technicians frequently find employment at hospitals, medical facilities, imaging centers, and private doctors’ offices.
-Some of the largest employers that hire radiologic technologists and technicians in Texas include Christus Health, West Houston Medical Center, Scott and White Healthcare, Mission Region Medical Center, East Texas Medical Center, and MC Anderson Cancer Center.
+Some of the largest employers that hire radiologic technologists and technicians in Texas include Christus Health System, HCA Houston Healthcare, Baylor Scott and White Healthcare, Mission Region Medical Center, UT Health East Texas, and MD Anderson Cancer Center.

 Texas Radiologic Technologist Salary by Metro Area